Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Introduction

-In addition, based on motivation from the well-established physical premise of the Einstein-de Haas~\citep{einstein1915experimental} (EdH), Richardson \citep{richardson}, and Barnett \citep{barnett1915magnetization} effects, we propose and explore a further natural, and experimentally testable, augmentation to the angular momentum density.
+In addition, based on motivation from the well-accepted physical experiments pertaining to the Einstein-de Haas~\citep{einstein1915experimental} (EdH), Richardson \citep{richardson}, and Barnett \citep{barnett1915magnetization} effects, we propose and explore a further natural, and experimentally testable, augmentation to the angular momentum density.
 Both changes to the angular momentum density arise in our model \emph{without any change to the classical expression for the kinetic energy density}.
 If on subsequent examination the second augmentation is not found to be in discord with other physical observations, this would allow the representation of the EdH and Barnett phenomena within the theory.

-In the process of these developments, we also consider the continuum mechanics of a polar material whose director spin is constrained to be the material spin, making contact with strain-gradient theories with couple stress of \cite{toupin1962elastic}\footnote{Our constrained theory is similar to, but does not belong to, the class discussed by \cite{toupin1962elastic} because the constrained director in our case cannot be expressed as a function of the instantaneous deformation gradient from some reference.} and \cite{mindlin1962effects}.

 Some of our results above can possibly be obtained within the very general framework of \cite{desimone1995inertial}, which starts from an additional postulated balance law of microscopic angular momentum\footnote{\cite{desimone1995inertial} is limited in its consideration of the dependence of the magnetic energy density on the magnetization gradient; it is not clear to us if that is merely for simplicity or is a technical requirement.}.
 The emphasis in our work is on somewhat more specificity, within a minimalistic approach w.r.t starting assumptions.